 Additionally, having well-thought-out lesson plans will help ensure that each session is productive and efficient.

-When creating your lesson plans, including information about what topics will be covered, methods of instruction (lecture or interactive activities), expected outcomes, resources needed for class, any assessments or quizzes that may be given, and any follow-up assignments or projects.
+When creating your lesson plans, include information about what topics will be covered, methods of instruction (lecture or interactive activities), and resources needed for class.

 10. Get Your First Client!

 How do you land your first client?
 Here are some tips to get you on the right track:

 Signing up and creating a profile highlighting all your skills and qualifications as a tutor takes just minutes – plus, it’s free!

 To learn more, read our honest Cambly Review.

 Now that you know who your clients might be, it’s time to start building relationships with them.
 Reach out to other educators in your area and let them know about your services.

 Ask if they have any students who might need tutoring or if they could refer anyone else to you.
 Consider offering discounts or free introductory sessions to those who refer new clients to you.

 Join Online Communities